CorySimon/pyIAST/docs/index.rst

 Use
 ===

 Start up Python 2.6 or 2.7.
-The easiest way to do this is by installing [IPython Notebook](http://ipython.org/notebook.html).
+I strongly recommend using [IPython Notebook](http://ipython.org/notebook.html).
 As an example for use, see the `/test` directory.
 We test the IAST code with a binary mixture of Xe and Kr in IRMOF-1.

 Simulated pure component adsorption isotherms at 298 K (from single componenent grand-canonical Monte Carlo) are present in: